 If you have been arrested for a drug crime, you could be facing prison time, large fines, the loss of your livelihood and other serious consequences.
 You need an experienced attorney who understands what you are going through and who knows how to fight to get drug crime charges reduced or eliminated.

-If you have been arrested, contact our Troy drug crime attorneys as soon as possible.
-We know that arrests don't just happen during business hours.
-That's why you can always reach an attorney at Frost & Kavanaugh day or night.
+If you have been arrested, call 518-629-0230 to reach our Troy and Albany counties drug crime attorneys as soon as possible.
+We know that arrests don’t just happen during business hours.
+That’s why you can always reach an attorney at Frost & Kavanaugh day or night.